openwisp/ansible-openwisp2/README.md

           auth_port: 1832
           acct_port: 1833
           inner_tunnel_auth_port: 18330
-          # If you omit the "cert" and "private_key" keys,
+          # If you omit the certificate fields,
           # the FreeRADIUS site will use the default certificates
           # located in /etc/freeradius/certs.
 ```